-Pill or IUD which prevents a pregnancy when taken up to five days after unprotected sex.
+The pill or IUD can prevent a pregnancy when used up to five days after unprotected sex.

-When taken up to five days after unprotected sex emergency contraception helps to prevent a pregnancy.
-There are several types of emergency contraception, there are pills that can be taken by mouth, as well as an IUD, which is inserted into the womb.
+There are two types of emergency contraception; pills that can be taken by mouth or the IUD, which is inserted into the womb.
 More information on the IUD is available here.

 Emergency contraceptive pills mostly work by preventing or delaying the release of an egg from the ovaries.
 A popular type of emergency contraception, which is sometimes called ‘the morning after pill’, involves taking one or two tablets of a particular hormone.
 The IUD prevents a fertilised egg settling in the womb.